 Many of his towers had either enough minions or the right ones to defend them, but every other tower he’ll see them – his captured minions, crying and reaching for him to come rescue them.

 Never has Chaos been so humiliated, at least, not in recent memory.
-To do him credit, Towerne has never been attacked with such ferocity, nor with so many unified pushes from each front.
+To do him credit, Towerne has never been attacked with such ferocity, nor with so many unified pushes from so many fronts.

 After every neck has been shattered, every arm torn off and shoved directly into its owner’s throat, and The Kingdom Slayer casting instant judgement on a full squadron of overlords, Chaos flicks the blood of nearly a hundred different creatures off his body – red, blue, green, white, and black life force slipping off him like liquid insults to his perfect body.